 Christ the Redeemer Is in Rio de Janeiro, Brazil

 Christ the Redeemer is in Brazil, the largest country in both South America and Latin America.
 The statue is on a uniquely high vantage point that looks out across the entire city of Rio de Janeiro.
-For those who are unfamiliar with Brazil, Rio is on the east coast of Brazil, in the southern hemisphere facing the Atlantic, not far from the city of Sao Paolo.
+For those who are unfamiliar with Brazil, Rio is on the east coast of Brazil, in the southern hemisphere facing the Atlantic, not far from the city of Sao Paulo.

 Because of its elevated position, the sculpture of Christ the Redeemer is visible from far and wide, across Rio and beyond.
 It is a stirring symbol of Rio de Janeiro and even the entire country of Brazil, representing their deep connection to Christianity and the healing figure of Christ.